 - Prof. Dr. Gerhard Büttner, Associated Researcher, Development of Successful Learning

-- Verena Diel, Dipl.-Psych., Officer, Education and Human Development
+- Verena Diel, Dipl.-Psych., Officer

 - Dr. Anne Fischbach, Academic Staff, Development of Successful Learning